Thousands without power as storm lashes Sydney

-SYDNEY (AFP) - Thousands of Sydney homes were without power on Saturday (Feb 9) after severe storms hit Australia's largest city, causing transport hold-ups, inundating vehicles with flood water and delaying a national football match.
+SYDNEY • Thousands of Sydney homes were without power yesterday after severe storms hit Australia's largest city, causing transport hold-ups, inundating vehicles with flood water and delaying a national football match.

-Heavy rains and lightning storms lashed parts of Sydney late on Friday, with close to 60 millimetres of rain falling in some areas.
+Heavy rain and lightning storms lashed parts of Sydney late on Friday, with close to 60mm of rain falling in some areas.

-In Sydney's west, which experienced some flash flooding, one suburb saw nearly 42 millimetres fall in a short downpour lasting just 30 minutes.
+In Sydney's west, which experienced some flash flooding, one suburb saw nearly 42mm fall in a short downpour lasting just 30 minutes.

-"It was a slow-moving storm with that warm humid air moving along the coast... that allowed for that increase of moisture," Byron Doyle from the New South Wales Bureau of meteorology told AFP.
+"It was a slow-moving storm with that warm humid air moving along the coast... that allowed for that increase of moisture," Mr Byron Doyle from the New South Wales Bureau of meteorology told the Agence France-Presse.

 Images of cars submerged in flood waters on main roads, broken traffic lights and fallen trees circulated on social media.

-Energy companies reported that more than 40,000 customers were affected by power outages at the peak of the storm overnight, with more than 5,000 still without power early on Saturday.
+Energy companies reported that more than 40,000 customers were affected by power outages at the peak of the storm overnight, with more than 5,000 still without power early yesterday.

 Flights were delayed at Sydney's airport, while the storm caused havoc on some of the city's train lines.